https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-Two solid spheres simultaneously start rolling (from rest) cqqrefo;.n5 7 down an incline.
-One sphere has twice the radius and twice the mass of the other.
+Two solid spheres simultaneously start ro3rzg z;.z (ngllling (from rest) down an incline.
+One sphere has twice t zzz.(l;g rgn3he radius and twice the mass of the other.
 Which reaches the bottom of the incline first?
 Which has the greater speed there?
-Whi efo; q5.rc7nqch has the greater total kinetic energy at the bottom?
+Which has the greater total kinetic energy at the bottom?

 Correct Answer: